-The Protestant world presents grace as "free."
-John Ritenbaugh shows that God expects a great deal of effort from us once we receive it.
+Protestantism unthinkingly presents grace as "free."
+However, Scripture shows that God expects a great deal of effort from us once we receive it—it is costly.

 Many people believe that our sins are the focus of Passover—but they are wrong!
-John Ritenbaugh shows that Christ, the Passover Lamb, should be our focus.
+Jesus Christ, the Passover Lamb, should be our focus.
 How well do you know Him?

 John Ritenbaugh declares that the holy days are reliable, effective, multifaceted teaching tools, emphasizing spaced repetition to reinforce our faulty memories and drive the lesson deep into our thinking.
 The most effective learning involves drills or exe. . .

 Because it happened so long ago, Christ's sacrifice is often not as real to His modern disciples as it needs to be.
 For some of us, it is reduced to mere fact.

 Grace places limits on our freedom, training us for the Kingdom of God.
 Our behavior must be clearly distinguishable from the non-believers in society.

 John Ritenbaugh claims that the harshest criticism we receive is for our position opposing the doctrine of eternal security, having the audacity to suggest that works are required for salvation.
 I Timothy 1:8 indicates that the Law is good only if we use i. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.